LeanKit-Labs/whistlepunk/README.md

 #### Adapter Authors
 Whistelpunk provides adapters with two fields that can be used to display a timestamp.
 The `timestamp` field is an ISO8601 string in GMT.
 The `utc` field is a moment instance in UTC that can be used to apply a user-supplied format.

-A timeFormatter function that will adjust and format the timestamp according to the adapter"s configuration will be passed to your adapter"s constructor.
+A timeFormatter function that will adjust and format the timestamp according to the adapter's configuration will be passed to your adapter's constructor.
 It requires the configuration and data as arguments:

 ```javascript
 var timestamp = formatter( config, data );